alive-corpse/esvk2pod/README.md

 ## Notice
 This code is provided for free and without any garanties.
+But you can feel free to send me any feedback to evgeniy.shumilov@gmail.com